Jim Beattie (baseball): General manager

+Later career

 In something of an unexpected career turn, Beattie finished the 2007 season as the Florida Marlins' bullpen coach.
 After former bullpen coach Steve Foster became Florida's pitching coach following Rick Kranitz's departure, Beattie jokingly offered his services to Marlins GM Larry Beinfest, and Beinfest took him up on his offer.
 Beattie was also rumored to be a candidate for the Marlins' pitching coach position in 2008, but the job instead went to Mark Wiley.

+Beattie joined the Toronto Blue Jays as a professional scout in February 2010.
+He retired after the 2018 season.

+Beattie also worked as a financial advisor in Boston.
+He later directed the Upper Valley Winter Special Olympics.